kavishkabartlett-rgb/Technical-Portfolio/Word Completion Predictor/README.md

 *GUI Autcomplete*
 - After compiling and running AutocompleteMain, user selects a dataset in the file selection window that appears
-- As the user begins typing a word in the search bar, the top K matching words appear and update dynamically
+- As the user begins typing a word in the search bar, the top K matching words appear and update dynamically as the user keeps typing
 - Once the user clicks the correct suggestion or finishes typing the word and presses enter, a Google search opens for the word

 *Benchmark*